Installation

 Note: the minimal version for PHP is 8.1 so you could change previous command for it.

-Install Apache and activate the mods
+4. Install Apache and activate the modules.

 apt install apache2 libapache2-mod-fcgid